Unix and Linux commands help

-If you are able to navigate using MS-DOS or the Windows command line, you should be able to quickly pick up on the navigation of Linux and Unix.
+If you are able to navigate a computer using MS-DOS or the Windows command line, you should be able to quickly pick up on the navigation of Linux and Unix.
 In the below chart is a listing of common MS-DOS commands with their Linux and Unix counterpart.

 |MS-DOS||Linux and Unix|